willgoldby/API-Documentation-for-GetMyWeather-API/README.md

 # How are region and time determined?

 A region is determined by providing two values: an origin and a radius.
 The origin must be given in latitude and longitude.
-The radius must be given as a numerical value (can it be floating point?) and represents meters from the origin.
+The radius must be given as a numerical value, which can be a decimal value (floating point) and represents meters from the origin.

 The time is determined by providing a specific day at a specific time.
 The day must be provided within month/day/year format and the time must be provided in the hour/minute format using the 24 hour standard.